-Silent Flight flies from our well-mown grass runway and uses either 2.4 GHz or 35 MHz frequencies on even numbers.
-We fly Electric Gliders as well as Electric Models with larger wheels and the power to take off from the grass runway.
+Flying from our well-mown grass runway and using either 2.4 GHz or 35 MHz frequencies on even numbers, we fly both hand-launched and undercarriage models from the runway.

 Electric Sport and Scale